Facebook Messenger’s AI “M” suggests features to use based on your convos

 Facebook’s first personal assistant at scale

 M Suggestions will open Facebook’s AI to a much wider audience.
+With the new Messenger composer redesign, many of the buttons for its different features have been collapsed inside an expandable menu, but M Suggestions will help you fish them out.

-And rather than apply the same experience to everyone, it will learn individual users’ habits and personalize itself for them.
+And rather than apply the same experience to everyone, M will learn individual users’ habits and personalize itself for them.
 If you always ignore the M Suggestions, you’ll see less of them.
 Or if you never use its payments feature but constantly send stickers, it’ll just suggest you use the latter.

 And if you really hate M, you can use the Messenger settings to mute it entirely or turn off certain kinds of recommendations.
 Even though it’s only an AI, not a human, so people might be a bit freaked out by Facebook scanning the content of their messages to provide these suggestions.